-- The policy is a living document, which will be evaluated, updated and reviewed regularly to identify any patterns in bullying behaviour so that appropriate steps can be taken to address such behaviour. - In the Senior School, the Senior Deputy Head and/or Deputy Head Pastoral will record bullying incidents on CPOMS in addition to House Staff updating pupils CPOMS records In the Prep School, the Deputy Head and/or Director of Pastoral Care, Heads of Houses and Lower-Prep teachers will similarly keep their own records on CPOMS.
-Records of bullying will be regularly reviewed by the School (by SMT and the Welfare Committee of Trustees) to ensure any patterns of bullying behaviour are picked up and effectively managed. - There will be a continuing programme of INSET as deemed necessary. - There will be regular pupil input, via questionnaires and discussion in Life Skills/PSHEE, in ICT, in House, in Tutor period etc. - Resource materials will continue to be updated and made available to both staff and pupils.
+- The policy is a living document, which will be evaluated, updated, and reviewed regularly to identify any patterns in bullying behaviour so that appropriate steps can be taken to address such behaviour. - In the Senior School, the Deputy Head Pastoral will record bullying incidents on CPOMS in addition to House Staff updating pupils CPOMS records In the Prep School, the Deputy Head and/or Director of Pastoral Care, Heads of Houses and Lower-Prep teachers will similarly keep their own records on CPOMS.
+Records of bullying will be regularly reviewed by the School (by SMT and the Welfare Committee of Trustees) to ensure any patterns of bullying behaviour are picked up and appropriate steps are taken to address such behaviour. - There will be a continuing programme of INSET as deemed necessary. - There will be regular pupil input, via questionnaires and discussion in Life Skills/PSHEE, in ICT, in House, in Tutor period etc. - Resource materials will continue to be updated and made available to both staff and pupils. - This policy is reviewed and updated at least annually, by the Deputy Head Pastoral.